litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

-You may think that it's only meant for big opensource project and that your code is OK without all of this, but I think **it's important to train** as these "good practises" only become automatic *if repeated* enough.
+You may think that it's only meant for big opensource project and that your code is OK without all of this, but I think **it's important to train** as these "good practices" only become automatic *if repeated* enough.
 So try to think a little about security when building the next (blazing fast) GNU tool rewritten in Rust, or anything else really. \\
 *Get used* to write secure code *by default*.